Tips for Submitting a Successful Grant Application

 We have distributed all of the funds available already.

 The application was not filled out correctly or not detailed enough.

 The project's social change or community action benefit is not communicated well.

-The project does not align with the rules and regulations HWB must adhere to in order to maintain our 501c3 nonprofit status (such as no grants can endorse or support political candidates or political statements).
+The project does not align with the rules and regulations HWB must adhere to in order to maintain our 501c3 nonprofit status

 The project budget is too large.

 The timeline is not feasible for our current grant funding.